I have participated in every election since I’ve legally been able to. I feel really fortunate to be able to say that.

 If you aren’t sure if you can legally vote, the rules for each state are available here.

-You can double-check your registration by following instructions here.
+You can double-check your registration by following the instructions here.

 You can also use this link to get voting reminders associated with your state and stay up-to-date on any adjustments that may occur due to COVID-19.